Seaside Safari is an environmental day camp for children in grades K-5. Safari Stewards, offered during the summer only, is for grades 6-8.

 Become a Member

 Members of the Center are entitled to reduced camp prices and early summer camp registration.
-Membership must be active as of June 2017 to receive the discount for Summer Camp.
+Your family membership must be valid through your chosen camp dates to receive the discount.
 Click here to learn more about all the great member benefits, join, or renew your membership.

 Cancellations that are made prior to two weeks before your child’s first day of camp begins will receive a 50% refund.
 No refunds will be given after that time.

 The Center has created a Camp Fund to offer financial assistance to those otherwise unable to attend.
 We encourage your support of this fund; please make a donation when you register or donate now.
 Your contributions are tax deductible.

 You will receive a confirmation email, which includes session registration confirmation, camp guidelines, and a link to the required permissions and medical health forms.

 You can print the guidelines and required forms packet and the required medical health forms here.
 The physician’s health form requires your child’s physician’s signature.
 We must have a current, signed, completed health form two weeks prior to your child’s first day of camp or your child cannot attend.